sora-kakeru/rcav_practice/README.md

 ## Setup

- - Clone the code as usual.
+ - Fork and clone as usual.
  - `cd` into the folder.
  - `bundle install`
  - `rails server`